 - Overboiling: Boiling ashwagandha for too long can degrade the beneficial compounds.
 Stick to a gentle simmer to preserve its properties.

 - Using Too Much: More is not always better.
-Excessive amounts can lead to digestive discomfort.
+Excessive amounts can lead to fennel tea benefits discomfort.

 - Incorrect Storage: Store your ashwagandha in a cool, dry place to maintain its potency and freshness.